 Packing for the Seasons

-In winter it gets cold and you will find yourself needing a heavy jacket at times.
-Of course, the casino will be a constant temperature so you will have to shed some layers while sitting at that blackjack table.
+While there is very little chance you'll see any snow, winter in Las Vegas can get cold, especially at night.
+With low temperatures falling to the 30 degrees Fahrenheit (minus 1 degree Celsius) and you will sometimes find yourself in need of a heavy jacket.
+Of course, the casino will be a consistent and comfortable temperature so you will have to shed some layers while sitting at the blackjack table.

 Dressing for the Pool